New Covent Garden Market: History

 For many years the capital's main wholesale market for fruit and vegetables was at Covent Garden in central London, just as the meat market was at Smithfield, fish at Billingsgate and other food at Leadenhall Market.
 As the supply of fresh food was considered strategically important, the Covent Garden Market Authority (CGMA) was set up in 1961, charged with modernising and overseeing the administration of the produce market.
-Construction began in 1971 south of the Thames in Battersea, on the site of the former Nine Elms Locomotive Works and Nine Elms railway station and Nine Elms loco shed, which closed on 9 July 1967 at the end of steam on the SR. The new market opened for business on 11 November 1974, although its ceremonial opening, by the Queen and the Duke of Edinburgh, was on 26 June 1975.
+Construction began in 1971 south of the Thames in Battersea, on the site of the former Nine Elms Locomotive Depot (and previously the Nine Elms Locomotive Works and Nine Elms railway station), which closed in 1967.
+The new market opened for business on 11 November 1974, although its ceremonial opening, by the Queen and the Duke of Edinburgh, was on 26 June 1975.

 The CGMA is a statutory corporation, which reports to the Department for Environment, Food and Rural Affairs (DEFRA).
 As a statutory corporation, the UK treasury has shielded New Covent Garden from changes in conditions of the wholesale industry.
 In the 1980s, when the wholesale industry was threatened by the growth of supermarkets, New Covent Garden Market were able to switch focus to the hospitality industry.
 Since 1990, successive governments have attempted to privatise or dispose of the market as a going concern.